persyl/gue_calculator/README.md

-# gue_calculator
+# GUE Calculator
-Application to calculate GUE dive planning
+Application to do calculations for GUE diving